-The following graph shows the five-year cumulative total return for a shareholder who invested \$100 in Shares at the close of business on December 31, 1990, assuming re-investment of dividends.
-For comparison, cumulative returns for the five-year period ended December 31, 1995, are also shown for the Standard & Poor's 500 Stocks Capitalization Weighted Index and the Standard & Poor's Financial Services Index.
+The following graph shows the five-year cumulative total return for a shareholder who invested \$100 in Shares (New York Stock Exchange symbol "FFC") at the close of business on December 31, 1991, assuming re-investment of dividends.
+For comparison, cumulative returns for the five-year period ended December 31, 1996, are also shown for the Standard & Poor's 500 Stocks (Property & Casualty) Capitalization Weighted Index ("S&P P&C"), the Standard & Poor's 500 Stocks Capitalization Weighted Index ("S&P 500") and the Standard & Poor's Financial Services Index ("S&P FIN").